syntax-syndicate/plakar-backup-platform/CRYPTOGRAPHY.md

 found = localCache.BlobExists(blobType, blobId)
 ```

-If blob is found, then a blob with the same checksum already exists in the repository and there is no need to push it again.
+If blob _id_ is found, then a blob with the same checksum already exists in the repository and there is no need to push it again.

 If blob is not found,
 then data is encoded: